severalnines/docs/user-guide/mysql/backup.rst

 	- Check the box to disable firewall (recommended).

 * **Shutdown the server after the backup have been restored**
 	- Select "Yes" if you want ClusterControl to shutdown the server after restoration completes.
-Select "No" if you want to let it run after restoration completes and the node will be listed under `Nodes <nodes.html>`_.
+Select "No" if you want to let it run after restoration completes and the node will be listed under :ref:`MySQL - Nodes`.
 You are then responsible for removing the MySQL server.

+.. _MySQL - Backup - Restore External Backup:

 Restore External Backup
 +++++++++++++++++++++++